ccamel/awesome-ccamel/README.md

 - [please-openit/token-leak-extension](https://github.com/please-openit/token-leak-extension) - Chrome extension to analyse oauth2 authentication process
 - [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :koala: - PouchDB is a pocket-sized database.
 - [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with &lt;3 by GitHub
+- [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
+It is based on the core principles of Processing. http://twitter.com/p5xjs —
 - [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [pyvandenbussche/lov](https://github.com/pyvandenbussche/lov) - Linked Open Vocabularies (LOV) - FrontEnd
 - [rdfjs/N3.js](https://github.com/rdfjs/N3.js) - Lightning fast, spec-compatible, streaming RDF for JavaScript